HSBC

-HSBC has offices in 64 countries and territories across Africa, Asia, Oceania, Europe, North America, and South America, serving around 40 million customers.
-As of 2022, it was ranked no. 38 in the world in the Forbes rankings of large companies ranked by sales, profits, assets, and market value.
+HSBC has offices, branches and subsidiaries in 57 countries and territories across Africa, Asia, Oceania, Europe, North America, and South America, serving around 39 million customers.
+As of 2025, it was ranked number 15 in the world in the Forbes Global 2000, a ranking of large companies made by Forbes by sales, profits, assets, and market value.
+HSBC has a primary share listing on the London Stock Exchange and branch listings on the Hong Kong Stock Exchange and the Bermuda Stock Exchange.
+Its shares are also listed on the New York Stock Exchange through the American depositary receipt programme.
+It is a constituent of the Hang Seng Index and the FTSE 100 Index.